Lewisham station: Opening and early years (1849–1922)

-Eleven passengers were killed in the 1857 Lewisham rail crash when a train ran into the back of a stationary train.

-In 1898 the South Eastern Railway and the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway.
+In 1898, the South Eastern Railway and the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway.

 Southern Railway (1923–1947)

 Following the Railways Act 1921 (also known as the Grouping Act), Lewisham became a Southern Railway station on 1 January 1923.

 The Mid-Kent line was electrified with services commencing on 28 February 1926.

 The North Kent Line was electrified with the (750 V DC third rail) system.
-Electrification was initially to Dartford (6 June 1926) and was extended to Gillingham by World War Two.
+Electrification was initially to Dartford (6 June 1926) and was extended to Gillingham by the Second World War.

-In 1929 large-scale remodelling of the junction was undertaken to enable cross-London freight traffic to be routed via Nunhead and Loughborough Junction.
-The new route utilised part of the former Greenwich Park branch (which had closed in 1917) and included a flyover.
+In 1929, large-scale remodelling of the junction was undertaken to enable cross-London freight traffic to be routed via Nunhead and Loughborough Junction.
+The new route utilised part of the former Greenwich Park branch, which had closed in 1917, and included an overpass.

-The loop between Lewisham and the main line towards Hither Green, which had opened in 1929, was electrified on 16 July 1933 allowing Sidcup and Orpington local electric services to call.
+The loop between Lewisham and the main line towards Hither Green, which had opened in 1929, was electrified on 16 July 1933, allowing Sidcup and Orpington local electric services to call.

-The Nunhead line was electrified in summer 1935 and opened to electric traffic on 30 September 1935 with services from the Bexleyheath and Sidcup to St Paul's (today Blackfriars).
-This service was cancelled during World War 2 as an economy measure recommencing on 12 August 1946.
+The Nunhead line was electrified in summer 1935 and opened to electric traffic on 30 September 1935, with services from Bexleyheath and Sidcup to St Paul's (later renamed Blackfriars).
+This service was cancelled during the Second World War as an economy measure, and recommenced on 12 August 1946.

 British Railways (1948–1994)

-After World War II and following nationalisation on 1 January 1948, it fell under the auspices of British Railways Southern Region.
+After the Second World War and following nationalisation on 1 January 1948, the station fell under the auspices of British Railways' Southern Region.

-On 4 December 1957 the Lewisham rail crash occurred to the west of the station with 90 fatalities.

-As part of the London Bridge re-signalling a new loop line was opened with a reversible track down to the west (Fast Line) side of St Johns which opened up on 1 April 1976.
+As part of the London Bridge resignalling, a new loop line was opened with a reversible track down to the west (fast line) side of St Johns, which opened up on 1 April 1976.

-Upon sectorisation in 1982, three passenger sectors were created: Provincial (later renamed Regional Railways) for local services outside of the London area; InterCity, operating principal express services; and London & South East (renamed Network SouthEast in 1986) who operated commuter services in the London area.
+Upon sectorisation in 1982, London & South East operated commuter services in the area; it was renamed Network SouthEast in 1986.